SeanCIS4560/yelp-data-analysis-cis4560-02/docs/Tutorial.md

 OBTAIN your JDBC line from BEELINE:

-In BASH, type beeline, then look for your JDBC line as follows:
+In BASH, type beeline, then look for your JDBC line as follows: each user has their own indiidualized JDBC line when logged into the beeline.

 jdbc:hive2://bigdaiun0.sub03291929060.trainingvcn.oraclevcn.com:2181,bigdaimn0.sub03291929060.trainingvcn.oraclevcn.com:2181,bigdaiwn0.sub03291929060.trainingd=sdewert;serviceDiscoveryMode=zooKeeper;user=sdewert;zooKeeperNamespace=hiveserver2